zeitlinger/keyboard/README.md

 - 💎 = combo key (e.g. middle and index finger in top row pressed together produce "b")
 - 🛑 = key can't be used because the layer was activated with that key or because it's reserved for a modifier
 - empty = use key from base layer
-- Fn = capitalized words are layer names - if they are a key, the layer is activated as toggled or one shot layer (if the "OneShot" flag is set in the layer flags)
+- FnSym = capitalized words are layer names - if they are a key, the layer is activated as toggled or one shot layer (if the "OneShot" flag is set in the layer flags)
 - /+Ctrl = tab-mod - / on tab and CTRL on hold
 - *Mouse = layer is active while key is held
 - C-w = Ctrl-w (same for Alt and Shift)